Status

 Top 3 Reasons to Phase Out the Enbridge Mainline in Minnesota:

 1) Climate Justice: The oil transported through the Enbridge Mainline pipelines in northern Minnesota (Lines 1, 2, 4, 65, 67, and 3 (93)) generate over 1 billion tons of greenhouse gas emissions per year–that’s the equivalent of around 250-300 coal plants.
-These emissions are directly attributable to the pipelines Minnesota hosts because tar sands oil is prohibitively expensive to move by rail or truck; without pipelines to move it, the oil stays in the ground.
+These emissions are directly attributable to the pipelines Minnesota hosts because tar sands oil is prohibitively expensive to move by rail or truck in large volumes; without pipelines to move it, the oil stays in the ground.

 Sources: Midwest based on EIA’s Petroleum Administration for Defense Districts, or PADDs; “Midwest” is a 15-state region: North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Minnesota, Iowa, Missouri, Wisconsin, Illinois, Indiana, Michigan, Ohio, Kentucky, and Tennessee. https://www.eia.gov/todayinenergy/detail.php?id=4890